 Hi friends!
-We are so excited to finally be sharing this funky cactus art with you today!
+We are so excited to finally be sharing this funky cactus artwork with you today!
 This technique that we’re going to teach you is totally customizable and can be made into virtually any shape using any colors!
 We’re Arizona girls so we loved the idea of a trendy cactus, with pink flowers, of course.

 - 3×4 sheet of thin plywood, your choice!

 Note: Follow all ScotchBlue™ Painter’s Tape package instructions for proper surface cleaning and prep, adhesion and removal.